Cluster formation for weakly interacting kinetic Langevin dynamics: Numerical simulations

 where $s$ is a characteristic length of the interaction potential (e.g., $\sigma$ in the formulas for the Gaussian and GEM-$\alpha$ potentials).
 As mentioned in the previous section, in order to compare $t^{*}_{s}$ to theory one needs to average over multiple independent trajectories.
-Its variance strongly depends on friction $\gamma$ which governs the coupling to the stochastic term in (\ref{eq: Langevin Dynamics}), see Sec. \ref{sup:sec:observable_plots_vs_gamma}.
-For the computation of the centre of mass under periodic boundaries, SimIPS uses the method from \cite{BaiBreen}. \\ To measure the time for the onset of clustering, $t_{\text{cl}}$, the criterion (\ref{eq: d_com_criterion}) is not useful due to the existence of intermediate metastable states of multiple clusters.
-Instead, we use the DBSCAN algorithm \cite{DBSCAN1} implemented in Scikit-learn \cite{scikit-learn} to detect clusters in the particle configurations.
+Its variance strongly depends on friction $\gamma$ which governs the coupling to the stochastic term in (\ref{eq: Langevin Dynamics}), see Sec. \ref{sup:sec:observable_plots_vs_gamma}. \\ To measure the time for the onset of clustering, $t_{\text{cl}}$, the criterion (\ref{eq: d_com_criterion}) is not useful due to the existence of intermediate metastable states of multiple clusters.
+Instead, we use the DBSCAN algorithm \cite{DBSCAN1} implemented in Scikit-learn \cite{scikit-learn} to detect clusters in the particle configurations. {DBSCAN identifies clusters as contiguous regions of high point density separated by areas of low-density noise.
+It relies on two hyperparameters: a search radius $\epsilon$ and a minimum number of points $N_{\min}$, which together define a local density threshold for a point to be considered part of a cluster core.
+Points satisfying this criterion are grouped based on their spatial connectivity, while isolated points are categorized as noise.} We give more details on DBSCAN and how we tuned its hyperparameters in appendix \ref{sup: sec: DBSCAN details}.
 We analyze a given trajectory frame by frame and detect the time of the first frame that shows a cluster.
-We give more details on DBSCAN and how we tuned its hyperparameters in Sec. \ref{sup: sec: DBSCAN details}.
 We also examined various ways in which the mean squared displacement (MSD) or the total potential energy in the system can be used to detect clusters, see Secs. \ref{sup:sec: MSD_details} and \ref{sup:sec:energy_vs_msd}.
 While more memory and compute efficient than DBSCAN, we found that their success depends more strongly on the system parameters (in particular the friction), and hence refrained from using them in the main experiments.